lostallmymoney/Razer_Mouse_Linux/README.md

 	The possible choices are :
 		-chmap : Changes the keymap for another config inside `keymap.txt` in ~/.naga .
 		-champRelease : Changes the keymap on key release.
-		-keyPress : Runs <command> in xdotool so the possible keys are on google ( i didn't find a list of all the keys ) .
-			The <command> is run in : **xdotool keydown** or/and **keyup --window getactivewindow <command>** so it's already 'framed' by the program.
-			By example to play/pause music you can put **key=XF86AudioPlay**.
 		-sleep and sleepRelease :
 			Sleeps
 		-string and stringRelease :
 			Writes a string, doesn't use xdotool so xdotool keys won't work

-		-key : does keyPress at press and keyRelease at release -keyPress :
+		-key : does keyPress at press and keyRelease at release -specialKey : does speical keyPress at press and special keyRelease at release.
+		-keyPressOnPress :
+			The xdotool key is pressed when the key is pressed.
-		-keyRelease :
+		-keyReleaseOnRelease :
 			The xdotool key is released when the key is released.
+		-keyPressOnRelease :
+			The xdotool key is pressed when the key is released.
+		-keyReleaseOnPress :
+			The xdotool key is released when the key is pressed.
 			There seems to be a list of keys on https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h but you need to remove **XK_** and they're not all there so google them if you want to be sure.
 		-run : Runs the command <command> on key press with setsid before the command.
 		-run2 : Runs the command without setsid.